fcBIM/gruppe38/rules/Assignment 2/README.md

 Claim is that the building will emit 6,74 kgC02eq/m2/year, and the claim is from the ARC report: BEATS -> CO2 -> 6,74 kgC02eq./m2/yr.
 The source of claim is from the file [#2406 ARC Report](https://github.com/fcBIM/gruppe38/blob/809fada3f66e063b730dfc2ff6c38421f6afafb6/rules/Assignment%202/files/CES_BLD_24_06_ARC.pdf) page 5.
 # Use Case
+The use case for our work is going to be matching relevant IfcEntities with corresponding environmental data such as GWP of a certain material.
+By extracting the relevant entities and the underlying IfcMaterial or IfcMaterialLayer we want to match environmental data with that material.
+After a potential match the tool should now create a file (JSON) with all the matched data and the corresponding GWP score.
+Finally, we want to sum up the total GWP score of an IfcEntity in the BIM model to get a better understanding on the overall impact the entity will have

 How you would check this claim?

 When would this claim need to be checked?